Dart-Code/Website/_docs/settings.md

 Whether to automatically commit the selected completion item when pressing certain keys such as . , ( and \[.
 This setting does not currently apply to LSP, see `dart.previewCommitCharacters`.

 ### dart.hotReloadPatterns
 An array of glob patterns that should trigger Hot Reload when saved.
 The pattern is matched against the absolute path of the file.
 Use `**/assets/**` to trigger reloading for everything in the assets directory.
+Must always start with "**/" and use forward slashes (even on Windows) as backslashes are used for escaping.

 ### dart.insertArgumentPlaceholders
 **Default:** `true`.